Greg Matthews: 1983/84 Tour of West Indies

-Mathews was selected as one of two spinners on the 1983–84 tour to the West Indies.
+Matthews was selected as one of two spinners on the 1983–84 tour to the West Indies.

 He played in two early tour games but was out-bowled by the other spinner Tom Hogan who was preferred in the first four tests.

 Matthews bowled well against Barbados and scored 54 against Windward Islands as an opener.

 Australia lost the third and fourth tests.
 Matthews was picked in the fifth test.

 He was a makeshift opener in the second innings as Steve Smith was injured.
 Kim Hughes seemed reluctant to use Matthews as a bowler in a game which Australia lost.

 Matthews was omitted from the one day squad to tour India in 1984 and he was not offered a contract from the ACB for the following summer.

 1984/85 Summer

 Matthews was unable to force his way back into a test team for the first three tests against the West Indies.
 But 88 against Queensland helped see him selected in the side for the 4th test.

 Matthews dismissed Viv Richards (208) and Clive Lloyd (91) with his 2/67 in a draw that ended their 11 match winning streak.

 He was not one of the three spinners chosen for the Fifth Test on his home ground at Sydney where Australia won by an innings.

 However, Matthews finished the summer strongly in the Sheffield Shield.
 He scored 87 and took 5–32 against Queensland, then scored his maiden century, 103 against Victoria.
 When asked about a possible return to the Australian side, Matthews said, "I think as little as possible about it.
 I used to lie awake thinking about it a lot but I don't want the disappointment of not going and besides, NSW has a lot to do."

 Matthews was told he was recalled to the Australian side to tour Sharjah for a one-day tournament, then took part in the Sheffield Shield final, where NSW beat Qld by one wicket.
 He capped off the season with news he had been picked in the squad to tour England for the 1985 Ashes.
 "I just didn't think I would make it", said a delighted Matthews.